Downtown New York holidays - Eclectic and cool

 Downtown New York is much more than just the beating heart of America’s financial system.
 The oldest and most diverse of the city’s neighbourhoods is also home to the trendy districts of Greenwich Village, Washington Square and Soho; as well as the jumping off point for the iconic landmarks of Ellis Island and the Statue of Liberty.
 Explore and take in the strong ethnic heritages that make the Downtown area of New York a lively mix of tastes and sounds.

-Located on the east coast of the USA, New York like many large cities, is broken into navigable areas and Downtown, or Lower Manhattan is defined most commonly as the area delineated on the north by 14th Street, on the west by the Hudson River, on the east by the East River, and on the south by New York Harbour (also known as Upper New York Bay).
+Located on the east coast of the USA, New York - like many large cities - is broken into navigable areas.
+Downtown, otherwise known as Lower Manhattan, is defined most commonly as the area delineated on the north by 14th Street, on the west by the Hudson River, on the east by the East River, and on the south by New York Harbour (also known as Upper New York Bay).

 It is the southernmost part of the island and is the main NYC business district, including the financial centres; although communities also live here in the Meatpacking district, Tribeca, Little Italy and Greenwich Village, for example.

 Lower Manhattan is perhaps most famous for Wall Street, but there is much more to do than that.
 From strolling through Battery Park to finding great buys at the designer outlet Century 21, Downtown NYC has its own thing going on, presided over by the Statue of Liberty.
 Take a boat tour from the docks downtown to see it or the cheaper option, the Statten island ferry route.
 Alternatively take a helicopter ride to view the whole of downtown and beyond.